Kani Miso: What Part of the Crab is this Seafood? Brains?

-I love the sushi ingredient, and in fact, every time I go to a conveyor belt sushi bar “Kaiten Sushi (回転寿司)” near my house, at least once I definitely have the Gunkan maki (battleship roll) crowned with Kani Miso.
+Every time I go to a conveyor belt sushi bar or Kaiten Sushi (回転寿司), I have the Gunkan Maki (battleship roll) crowned with Kanimiso at least once.

-Just as many people around the world like crab meat, many Japanese people love the Kani Miso paste because of its plenty of natural umami.
+Just as many people like crab meat, we Japanese love the Kani Miso paste for its plenty of natural umami.

 Kani Miso (蟹味噌): Crab Brains?
 No!

-(Reference page of this article: Wikipedia カニミソ )
+(Reference Page: Wikipedia カニミソ )